- About Maldives

 Maldives’ fragile democracy must still be nurtured.
-It has to confront and withstand rising food prices, fuel shortages, repercussions from the global financial crisis, and it has to combat climate change.
+Along with socio-economic difficulties, the country has to combat climate change.
 It will also have to cope with changes that come with becoming a Middle Income Country.
 These obstacles present a challenge in formulating national policies, strategies, the development of effective legislation, as required in the new Constitution.

-Maldives has pledged to protect and preserve the natural environment, reduce greenhouse gas emissions and achieve carbon neutrality.
+Maldives has pledged to protect and preserve the natural environment.
 Tourism and fisheries, two key sectors of the economy, have already developed eco-friendly practices.
 To improve energy security, the Government has committed to increasing the use of renewable energies and promoting energy conservation and efficiency.